saddington/yen-handbook/3-employment.md

 ## Code of Conduct

-This code of conduct applies to community members and Pinpoint team members in all Pinpoint communities online (including but not limited to Slack, support chat, the Pinpoint Community Slack group, Twitter, Facebook, and other social networking services), in the Pinpoint office, and at all events hosted by Pinpoint.
+This code of conduct applies to community members and Yen team members in all Yen communities online (including but not limited to Slack, support chat, the Yen Community Slack group, Twitter, Facebook, and other social networking services), in the Yen office, and at all events hosted by Yen.

 Our community is dedicated to creating an inclusive environment for everyone, regardless of race, ethnicity, nationality, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, gender identity, parental status, marital status, and political affiliation as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, computing experience, or clothing.
 Consider that calling attention to differences can feel alienating.